 Differences between GLY 4822 and GLY 5827: 1) For the assignments and the two reports, additional analyses are required at the graduate level.
 Interpretation and written communication will be assessed with higher expectations at the graduate level.
-2) The exams are each 10 points shorter for the undergraduate course.
+2) Graduate students will be responsible for a class presentation.
+3) The exams are each 10 points shorter for the undergraduate course.